 exists in the cache.

-A few inner details: SCons tracks two main kinds of cryptographic hashes: content signatures, which are a hash of the contents of a file; and build signatures, which are a hash of the elements needed to build a target, such as the exact command line, the contents of the sources, and possibly information about tools used in the build.
+A few inside details: SCons tracks two main kinds of cryptographic hashes: a content signature, which is a hash of the contents of a file participating in the build (dependencies as well as targets); and a build signature, which is a hash of the elements needed to build a target, such as the command line, the contents of the sources, and possibly information about tools used in the build.
 The hash function produces a unique signature from its inputs, no other set of inputs can produce that same signature.
-The build signature from building a target is used as the filename of the target file in the shared cache - that way lookups are efficient, just compute a build signature and see if a file exists with that as the name.
+The build signature from building a target is used as the filename of the target file in the derived-file cache - that way lookups are efficient, just compute a build signature and see if a file exists with that as the name.